Systolic almost-rigidity modulo 2: Generalizations

 but the last inequality requires an explanation.
 Pick a set of disjoint balls of radius $1/4$ such that the concentric balls of radius $3/4$ cover $M$, and for each of these find a concentric sphere of radius between $3/4$ and $1$ that has area at most $4v_2$ (by the co-area inequality).
-The union of these balls has area at most $\frac{4v_2 V}{v_1}$, and $\alpha$ vanishes on the complement of this union (by the curve factoring lemma).
-Therefore $A \le \frac{4v_2 V}{v_1}$.
+The union of these spheres has area at most $\frac{4v_2 V}{v_1}$, and $\alpha$ vanishes on the complement of this union by the curve factoring lemma (here we use the assumption $\sys_1(M) \ge 2$).
+Therefore, $A \le \frac{4v_2 V}{v_1}$.

 From now on assume that $A < R^{1/\eps}$.
-Let $H$ be an almost-minimizing subpolyhedron for which $\alpha$ vanishes on its complement, with $\Area H < A + \delta$, where $\delta = \frac{v_1}{R}$.
+Let $H$ be an almost-minimizing subpolyhedron for which $\alpha$ vanishes on its complement, with $A \le \Area H < A + \delta$, where $\delta = \frac{v_1}{R}$.

 A ball centered at $x \in H$ of radius $r \in [1,R]$ will be called \emph{good} if